WorkFit works with organisations of all sizes who want to employ a member of staff with Down’s syndrome.

 - Giving Emily a timetable of her key tasks.

-- Labeling drawers around the office with pictures.
+- Labelling drawers around the office with pictures.

 - Giving Emily a 4 hour working day.